 By Tim Hiley

-By the very nature of a smartphone, there are lots of functions and features built into modern handsets that are designed to help people with sight or hearing difficulties.
+By the very nature of a smartphone, there are many functions and features built into modern handsets that are designed to help people with sight or hearing difficulties.
 And on the surface at least, you wouldn’t think there would be many modifications you could make to a smartphone to assist someone with a physical disability.

 Here are some of my tried and tested tips and tricks: